-Michelle Kameda-Smith is enrolled in Neurosurgery at McMaster University.
-Within the Surgeon Scientist Program, Michelle will be carrying out her graduate studies in Biochemistry while working under the supervision of Dr. Sheila Singh in the Stem Cell and Cancer Research Institute.
-Her main project will focus on the role of Musashi, a family of ribosomal binding proteins, in the tumorigenesis and metastatic potential of paediatric medulloblastoma.
+As part of the Surgeon Scientist Program, Michelle is carrying out her graduate studies in Biochemistry while working under the supervision of Dr. Sheila Singh in the Stem Cell and Cancer Research Institute (SCC-RI).
+Her main project will focus on the role of Musashi, a family of ribosomal binding proteins, in the tumorigenesis , tumour maintenance and treatment resistance in pediatric medulloblastoma.

 Dr. Justin Lee

-Justin Lee initially trained as a clinical pharmacist completing his Bachelor of Science in Pharmacy (BScPhm) at the University of Toronto and an accredited hospital pharmacy residency (ACPR) at the University Health Network in Toronto.
-He graduated from medical school and completed specialty training in both Internal Medicine and Geriatric Medicine at McMaster University.
-Justin is currently enrolled in the Clinician Investigator Program and he is pursuing a Masters of Science in the McMaster Health Research Methodology program under the mentorship and supervision of Dr. Anne Holbrook.
+Justin initially trained as a Clinical Pharmacist completing his Bachelor of Science in Pharmacy (BScPhm) at the University of Toronto and an accredited hospital pharmacy residency (ACPR) at the University Health Network in Toronto.
+He graduated from Medical School and completed specialty training in both Internal Medicine and Geriatric Medicine at McMaster University.
+Justin is currently enrolled in the Clinician Investigator Program and he is pursuing a Masters of Science in the McMaster Health Research Methodology Program under the mentorship and supervision of Dr. Anne Holbrook.

 Justin has a special interest in rational drug use in patients with multiple co-morbidities, clinical pharmacology and interprofessional education.
 His current research focuses on the clinical epidemiology and management of senior high cost healthcare users (HCUs) as well as the prevention and treatment of delirium in medical and surgical patient populations.